 If we consult for you, we’ll diagnose what may have gone wrong and share with you how to solve it.

 If we mentor you, we’ll share how we would solve the problem, and give you guidance to do the same.

 Who are your typical clients?

 We work with a wide range of clients, ranging from multinational corporations to local non-profits.
 Our clients are in industries such as pharmaceutical, consumer goods, healthcare, education, project management, and global mobility.
-We believe that almost everyone today is living or working in an environment where they interact with culture in some way, shape, or form, and therefore, where cultural competency building is relevant.
+We believe that almost everyone today is living or working in an environment where they interact with culture in some way, shape, or form.
+Therefore, cultural competency building is always relevant.

 Are services available in different languages?

 Absolutely.
 We primarily deliver services in English, Spanish, and French, and are able to accommodate other languages as necessary.

 We love that technology has made cross-border interactions so much easier, and we often leverage those capabilities.
 Some services are well-suited to virtual delivery, and others are optimized by face-to-face interactions.
 Our goal is to co-create a plan with you that will deliver maximum value and results.
 So, contact us and let us know your goals so that we can start a conversation around the best ways to achieve them.